 In lab tests, bitter melon seems to slow down some viruses like HIV and may kill cancer cells.
 But it isn’t known if bitter melon has these benefits in people.

 There's no standard dose for bitter melon.
-Some people eat a small melon daily.
+Some people eat a small melon daily or drink a small amount of the juice.
 Ask your doctor for advice.

 Can you get bitter melon naturally from foods?